Former IRS Revenue Officer

 Does an RO ever forgive some of the penalties & interest?
 Which can amount up to 100K over a 10 year period.

-Asked by Nona over 9 years ago
+Asked by Nona about 10 years ago

 Both IRS Revenue Officers and Service Center Collection employees have the authority to remove penalties and related interest.
 In general, this can be done in two ways.
 The first is through a taxpayer request based on the First Time Abatement provision.
 The second is a request based on Reasonable Cause.
 Both methods have their respective procedures and policies that the IRS must follow, including taxpayer qualification criteria.
 Every taxpayer has a right to request an abatement of penalties, and the IRS is required to consider all legitimate requests.
 Taxpayers can make such a request themselves or through their tax representative.
 In the event the IRS denies an abatement request, a taxpayer has a right to file an appeal.